-- 87. We note that there are some important differences between the ISSB's proposals and the more familiar TCFD framework.
-The ISSB staff have highlighted that these differences take three forms: - a. instances where the Exposure Drafts use different wording to capture the same information; - b. instances where the Exposure Drafts require additional, more granular information than the TCFD recommendations; and - c. instances where the Exposure Drafts require additional specific disclosures. - 88.
+- 93. We note that there are some important differences between the ISSB's proposals and the more familiar TCFD framework.
+The ISSB staff have highlighted that these differences take three forms: - a. instances where the exposure drafts use different wording to capture the same information; - b. instances where the exposure drafts require additional, more granular information than the TCFD recommendations; and - c. instances where the exposure drafts require additional specific disclosures. - 94.
 We are unclear why the Board has decided to use different wording to the TCFD if the intention is to capture the same information.
 This will only serve to confuse those familiar with the TCFD framework and will undoubtedly generate much debate about the subtleties and nuances of the slightly different language used.
-In our view, it would be better to retain the wording used by the TCFD unless there is a specific intention to capture different information. - 89.
-We comment on those instances where additional, more granular information or additional specific disclosures are required either below or in our response the Board's separate proposals on climate-related disclosures as appropriate.
+In our view, it would be better to retain the wording used by the TCFD unless there is a specific intention to capture different information. - 95.
+We comment on those instances where additional, more granular information or additional specific disclosures are required either below or in our response to the Board's separate proposals on Climate-related Disclosures as appropriate.

-The link between the Draft Standard's overall objective, the individual disclosure objectives and the detailed disclosure requirements
+Linking the overall objective with the individual disclosure objectives and detailed requirements

-90. There does not always seem to be a clear link between the Draft Standard's overall objective - which is defined in terms of providing information that is useful when assessing enterprise value - and the individual disclosure objectives and the detailed disclosures that lie beneath them.

-91. This is most apparent with the metrics and targets objective which refers to disclosing information that an entity uses to measure, monitor and manage its significant sustainability-related risks and opportunities.
+- 96. There does not always seem to be a clear link between the draft standard's overall objective which is defined in terms of providing information that is useful when assessing enterprise value and the individual disclosure objectives and the detailed disclosures that lie beneath them. - 97.
+This is most apparent with the metrics and targets objective, which refers to disclosing information that an entity uses to measure, monitor and manage its significant sustainability-related risks and opportunities.
 Depending on what is measured and monitored, disclosing this information alone will not always provide investors and other users with all the information they need to assess enterprise value.
-This is, presumably, why the proposed Climate-related Disclosure Standard goes on to require disclosure of GHG emissions and relevant industry-specific metrics even where such measures are not used by management.
-This is fine insofar as it means that investors get all the information that they need to assess enterprise value but if other topic-specific standards require similar mandatory disclosures the burden could be quite high with companies required to disclose lots of metrics that are not used to manage the business.
+This is, presumably why, on our reading of the requirements, the proposed Climate-related Disclosure standard seems to go on to require disclosure of GHG emissions and relevant industry-specific metrics even where such measures are not used by management.
+This is fine insofar as it means that investors get all the information that they need to assess enterprise value, but if other topic-specific standards require similar mandatory disclosures, the burden could be high, with companies required to disclose lots of metrics that are not used to manage the business.
 It would be easier to understand what needs to be disclosed and why if there was a more evident link between the overall disclosure objective, the individual disclosure objectives and the detailed disclosure requirements.